ElisabethSchramm/springbootdemo/README.md

 - Spring Boot 3.5.7
 - Maven

-## What I Learned in Branch `21aop-pointcut-declarations`
+## What I Learned in Branch `23aop-combining-pointcuts`

-This branch builds upon the previous branch [`21aop`]

-In this follow-up branch, the focus was on improving the **reusability and structure of pointcut expressions** by extracting them into named methods.
+This branch builds on `22aop-pointcut-declarations` and focuses on refining pointcut expressions by combining named pointcuts with logical operators to exclude getters and setters.
+It demonstrates how to modularize and control AOP interception more precisely.

 - **Base Setup (inherited from `21aop`)**
     - Project initialized via [Spring Initializr](https://start.spring.io/)